J4CKHunter/python-web-scrapping-draft/README.md

-### web app with python - FLASK?
-DJANGO ?
+### web app with python using FLASK? or DJANGO ?

-draft project in which the given problems are solved separately. web app will be implemented after the decision is made about using flask or django framework.
+this is the draft project in which the given problems are solved separately.\
+web app will be implemented after the decision is made about using flask or django framework.\

 - [ ] web app